Biden set to announce $4 billion for global vaccine distribution efforts

 President Biden plans to announce on Friday that the United States will commit to $4 billion in funding for global efforts to distribute coronavirus vaccines to poorer countries.

-Mr. Biden plans to announce the funding for COVAX, a World Health Organization initiative to facilitate the distribution of vaccines to low-income countries, at a meeting with Group of Seven (G-7) leaders.
+Mr. Biden plans to announce the funding for COVAX, a World Health Organization initiative to facilitate the distribution of vaccines to low-income countries, at a virtual meeting with Group of Seven (G-7) leaders.

 The funds were authorized by Congress and are set to be distributed over the next two years.